2025–2026 Portland, Oregon, protests: Costumes and Operation Inflation

 Many protesters have worn inflatable costumes of various animals, fictional characters, and other items, including axolotls, bananas, capybaras, cats, chickens, cows, dinosaurs, frogs, lobsters, peacocks, polar bears, raccoons, sharks, Stitch, Tigger, and unicorns.
 According to The Oregonian, approximately 100 people were wearing costumes regularly.
-One couple got married; the bride wore a unicorn outfit and the groom was dressed as the South Park chracter Kenny.
+One couple got married; the bride wore a unicorn outfit and the groom was dressed as the South Park character Kenny.

 According to Oregon Public Broadcasting, "It seemed to start with a person in a bright-yellow chicken suit, who was a regular at the ICE building for months.
 Then an inflatable frog joined in September.
 Now, there’s a frog colony, the Pillsbury Doughboy, sharks, squids, ducks and dinosaurs.
 There are also other whimsical participants and events in what has become the most unique protest scene in America."
 The absurdist and colorful costumes used by the protesters and their contrast against the federal agents in riot gear has resulted in national coverage, memes, and late-night talk show segments.
 Jeet Heer of The Nation wrote, "These silly costumes have a serious intent.
 Trump has painted a terrifying picture of Portland.
 The boisterous party in the street shows how false his claims are.
 On an emotional level, they counter Trump's grimness and cultural despair.
 They refuse to let Trump set the mood for their lives."
 Salon.com predicted the presence of many "frogs" at the No Kings protests in October.
 Conservative journalist Andy Ngo said the costumes "serve the function of masking the violent extremism to make the direct action appear like a family-friendly gathering on camera, and to whitewash the past ultraviolence".
 According to KOIN, the protest has attracted tourists.

-One protester launched the Operation Inflation website after seeing federal police confront another protestor and pepper spray the respiratory hole in his inflatable costume.
-A TikTok video of the incident received 1.4 million "likes".
+One protester launched the Operation Inflation website after seeing federal police confront another protestor and pepper spray the respiratory hole in his inflatable costume on October 2.
+A TikTok video of the incident received 1.4 million likes.
 NBC News said "the frog has become a symbol of nonviolent protest".
 The Hindustan Times said, "Among all the protestors in Portland ... one has captured social media's attention for turning up wearing unusual attire – an inflatable frog costume.
 Since then, videos and pictures of the protestor, dubbed the Portland Frog, have taken over social media."
 The Telegraph said the protester "has risen to notoriety" and "become a symbol of resistance".
 Willamette Week said "the Portland Frog became an icon".
 The Independent has called Portland's "antifa frog" the unofficial mascot of the No Kings protest movement.

 Operation Inflation has distributed approximately 75–100 costumes.
 Some local restaurants such as Lardo and Scottie's Pizza Parlor offered food and drink specials to guests wearing inflatable costumes.

 Protesters in other cities such as Chicago and Cleveland have started wearing inflatable costumes.